law

 The actor admitted he had drunk liquor at a couple of bars, then visited a woman and, before leaving, had another drink, “one for the road,” he explained.
 He was pulled over for erratic driving, failed a breathalyzer test, could not walk in a straight line, and could not recite letters of the alphabet.
 At the end of deliberations, I was the only juror holding out for a guilty verdict.

 As I recall, the jury was about evenly divided between Black and White members, who quickly chose a Black woman as the jury foreman.
-She wore a hat during the proceedings.
+She wore a hat during deliberations.

 During the trial, the actor said he could not walk a straight line because he had suffered a stroke.
 He said his doctor said it was good for his health to have an occasional drink.
 He said that in the school he went to, they did not memorize the alphabet, so he could not recite the letters from memory.
 His attorney claimed the breathalyzer test could not be relied on because the device was overdue for an accuracy check.